Get

 Clicker training adds a sound with a positive association between the desired behavior and the reward.
 It’s training-specific and gives your pet another way to associate the two events with a more direct cause and effect.
 It also provides a distraction from the trigger.
 It makes it easier for your pet to learn that staying by your side and not barking is what they must do to get their treat.

-7. Discuss Neutering With Your Vet
+7. Discuss Neutering With a Vet

-If your dog is intact, you may find it helpful to discuss neutering with your vet.
+If your dog is intact, you may find it helpful to discuss neutering with a vet.
 Research has shown these animals are more likely to bite, no matter what sex.
 It’s instinctive for a dog to protect their space and resources.
 However, sterilization has pros and cons, which you know since they also involve other health risks.
 Nevertheless, it may curb unwanted behavior causing your pet’s aggression.

 8. Consult the Situation With an Animal Behaviorist